indunet/fastproto/README.md

 [![License](https://img.shields.io/badge/license-Apache%202-4EB1BA.svg)](https://www.apache.org/licenses/LICENSE-2.0.html)

 FastProto is a protocolized binary serialization & deserialization tool written in Java, which allows developers to customize binary format through annotations.
-It solves the problem of cross-language and cross-platform data sharing of Java in a new form, especially suitable for the field of Internet of Things(IoT).
+It solves the problem of cross-language and cross-platform data exchange of Java in a new form, especially suitable for the field of Internet of Things(IoT).

 ## *Features*